A Biblical Definition: What is a Spiritual Gift?

 Although Scripture does not define what a spiritual gift is, there is enough Bible teaching on this subject to draw an adequate conclusion.

 The following definition brings together some key truths from the Word of God:

 A Spiritual Gift is a special divine empowerment bestowed on each believer by the Holy Spirit to accomplish a given ministry God's way according to His grace and discernment to be used within the context of the Body of Christ.

-Break down the definition and reflect on each part of it:
+Break down the definition, read the Scripture verses from which it is derived, and reflect on each part of it:

 When you operate within this definition, you will see the church grow as each member does his/her part according to the Holy Spirit's work following God's design and purpose.
 Ephesians 4:16 reads . . .

 From Him the whole body, joined and held together by every supporting ligament grows and builds itself up in love, as each part does its work.

 For further insight: